 Tara received her law degree from Florida International University College of Law in 2007 and has been practicing criminal defense ever since.
 During law school, Tara was a certified legal intern at the Miami-Dade Public Defenders Office in the juvenile division.

 Tara is admitted to practice in the State of Florida, as well as the United States District Courts for the Southern District of Florida.
-She is a current Board Member of the Florida Association of Criminal Defense Attorneys and was recently nominated by her peers to receive the Cystic Fibrosis Foundation’s “40 Under 40 Outstanding Lawyers of South Florida” award.
+She is currently a member of the Florida Association of Criminal Defense Lawyers, Miami Chapter and was recently nominated by her peers to receive the Cystic Fibrosis Foundation’s “40 Under 40 Outstanding Lawyers of South Florida” award.